 There are three sequences of physics courses open to first-year students.
 Physics 13 and 14 are intended for students oriented toward the physical sciences or engineering.
 The two courses constitute the regular introduction to the fundamentals of mechanics, electricity and magnetism, and freely use calculus.
 These courses are offered in the fall (13), winter (13, 14), and spring (14).
-Firstyear students who take Physics 13/14 fall-winter may take Physics 19 in the spring term and can then start intermediate physics (40's level) in their second year.
+First year students who take Physics 13/14 fall-winter may take Physics 19 in the spring term and can then start intermediate physics (40's level) in their second year.
 Alternatively, students who complete Physics 13/14 in the spring term can take Physics 19 in the fall or spring terms of their second year, and then move on to intermediate physics.
 Math 3 is a prerequisite for Physics 13.
 Math 8 can be taken concurrently with Physics 13 and is a prerequisite for Physics 14.

 Physics 15 and 16 are the accelerated track into the physics major.
 These courses are intended for students who have an extremely strong background in both calculus and classical mechanics from high school.
-Students must qualify for Physics 15 by taking an online placement exam available starting in early August .
+Students must qualify for Physics 15 by taking an online placement exam available starting in early August.

 These two courses together cover the material of Physics 13, Physics 14, and Physics 19.
 Physics 14 may be substituted for Physics 16.
 Students who complete Physics 15/16 or Physics 15/14 and have sufficient math may move into intermediate physics (40's level).

-Physics 3 and Physics 4 are somewhat less indepth treatments of the topics covered in Physics 13/14 and 15/16, with the addition of some modern physics.
+Physics 3 and Physics 4 are less mathematically intensive treatments of the topics covered in Physics 13/14 and 15/16, with the addition of some modern physics.
 These courses are aimed at students interested in the life sciences or medical school.
 They do not serve as engineering prerequisites.
 Relatively few first-year students take these courses.

-Students interested in majoring in physics or engineering physics should consult the departmental undergraduate advisor, Professor Jim LaBelle.
+Students interested in majoring in physics or engineering physics should consult the departmental undergraduate advisor, Professor Kristina Lynch or Professor Jim LaBelle.
 A brochure describing the major, including research opportunities for undergraduates, is available from the department office in 105 Wilder.

-Here is an example of an introductory sequence for a student entering with no math or physics exemptions: F - Math 3
+Here is an example of an introductory sequence for a student entering with no math or physics exemptions:

-- W Physics 13, Math 8 S - Physics 14, Math 13 - F Physics 19
+F - Math 3 W - Physics 13, Math 8 S - Physics 14, Math 13 F - Physics 19

-Students entering with exemption from Math 3 or 8 may opt to take: F - Physics 13, Math 8
+Students entering with exemption from Math 3 or 8 may opt to take: F - Physics 13, Math 8 W - Physics 14, Math 13 S - Physics 19